 What is it that you do in this kind of situations?
 What is it that you could do as a trader, to plan for these things?

-Of course the range is always going to be relative to the stock price.
-The pullback is going to be relative to those stock prices, but basically, most of the time there will be a pullback that happens.
-So you could wait for that pull back, and then get in at the pullback range.
+Of course, the range is always going to be relative to the stock price.
+The pullback is going to be comparable to those stock prices, but basically, most of the time there will be a pullback that happens.
+So you could wait for that pullback, and then get in at the pullback range.

 Slowly averaging into your positions

-The other option that you have is to average into your positions slowly.
+The other option that you have is to average in your positions slowly.
 So you could buy a few shares at one price.
-If we go on screen here, what I could do is, if I’m looking at TLYS and the stock moves from the range about 6.70 to about 9.50, what I could do is go into it, and buy a few shares, let’s just say right around this $8 level, it could start out like that.
+If we go on screen here, what I could do is, if I’m looking at TLYS, and the stock moves from the range of about 6.70 to about 9.50, what I could do is go into it, and buy a few shares, let’s just say right around this $8 level, it could start like that.
 So I’m buying a few shares right there, even though it’s a little extended.

 But if you normally buy 1000 shares, you don’t want to trade 900 shares, or 500 shares.
 You typically want to trade like 100 or 200 shares, because what happens if it pulls back to somewhere around this level, or gets back in to fill the gap?

-You want to trade lighter, you want to trade less shares, so you could get in a few shares here, and then if the stock continues to power higher, you could get in, again, a little bit higher, and then as it moves a few points, again, even higher, you could take some shares off.
+You want to trade lighter, you want to trade fewer shares, so you could get in a few shares here, and then if the stock continues to power higher, you could get in, again, a little bit higher, and then as it moves a few points, back, even higher, you could take some shares off.

 Average in as stocks go up rather than down

-Profit taking is a little bit different than getting in, but if we’re talking about getting in properly, this is where you would average in.
-Personally I’d rather average in as stocks go up, rather than when stocks goo down, and that is because a stock that goes down, could go down much further or lower.
+Profit taking is a little bit different than getting in, but if we’re talking about getting it properly, this is where you would average in.
+I’d rather, average in as stocks go up, rather than when stocks go down, and that is because a stock that goes down, could go down much further or lower.

 I’d rather have the risk of not making as much, and then keep averaging and adding good quality money into a position that’s losing.
 From my point and my perspective, I’d rather get into a stock like this.